Arnie Lerma: Scientology sues Lerma over copyrights

-The 1995 memorandum opinion acknowledges what Scientology practices to this day: the "Fair Game" policy, a written directive by L. Ron Hubbard that encourages harassment of anyone who speaks out against the church.
+The 1995 memorandum opinion acknowledges what Scientology practices to this day: the "fair game" policy, a written directive by L. Ron Hubbard that encourages harassment of anyone who speaks out against the church.
 In conclusion, the court awarded to RTC damages in the statutory minimum of $2,500 ($500 for each of five instances of non-willful copyright violation) for posting online a substantial portion of a copyrighted work "without comment, criticism, or other significant changes that could constitute fair use".
 The court also ordered the return to Lerma of his computer and all items seized in the ex parte search which was supposed to be narrowly limited.

 Lermanet

-In the late 1990s, Arnie Lerma started a website called Lermanet, which concentrated on news about Scientology and on documenting lawsuits by Scientology.
+In 1997, Arnie Lerma started a website at lermanet.com, which concentrated on news about Scientology and on documenting lawsuits by Scientology.
 He was also noted for discovering an altered picture on a Scientology website on New Year's Eve in 1999, one that appeared to inflate the number of members attending a millennial event at the Los Angeles Sports Arena in California.
 He posted the pictures to his website identifying the alterations, with the most prominent feature being the "man with no head".
 The story appeared on national television and in the press.

+On March 28, 2019, in an attempt to reunite with her adult children who were still in the Church of Scientology but forbidden contact with her, Lerma's widow Ginger Sugerman attempted to 'deliver a blow to the enemies of Scientology' by deleting all the webpages of Lermanet.com in the hopes that the Church would allow her to reconnect with her children.
+The deletion failed to achieve her goal of reuniting her family.

+In late 2019, the entire website reappeared under the domain lermanet.org (a domain formerly used for a defamation website against Arnie Lerma), and Lerma's blog reappeared as arnielerma.blog.
+A few months later lermanet.com was restored.

 Death and legacy

-Arnie Lerma had been suffering with severe back pain for decades, despite two surgeries, and had become addicted to opiods and was increasingly paranoid.
-On March 16, 2018, Arnie Lerma shot his wife Ginger Sugerman twice in the face, and after she fled their home in Sylvania, Georgia he committed suicide by gunshot.
+Arnie Lerma had been suffering with severe back pain for decades, despite two surgeries, and had become addicted to opioids and was increasingly paranoid.
+On March 16, 2018, Arnie Lerma shot his wife Ginger Sugerman twice in the face at their home in Sylvania, Georgia, and after she fled he committed suicide by gunshot.
+Sugerman survived but went through six surgeries and depression.
+Ginger Sugerman died in 2022.

-Sugerman survived but went through six surgeries and depressions.
-On March 28, 2019, in an attempt to reunite with her adult children who were still in the Church of Scientology but forbidden contact with her, she attempted to 'deliver a blow to the enemies of Scientology' by deleting Lermanet (lermanet.com) in the hopes that the Church would allow her to reconnect with her children.
-The deletion failed to achieve her goal of reuniting her family.
-Ginger Sugarman passed away in 2022.

-In late 2019, the website reappeared as lermanet.org and his blog reappeared as arnielerma.blog.